jckarter/clay/doc/language-reference.md

             println(plus5(1));
         }

 In either case, an anonymous [record type](#record) is synthesized to store the captured reference or values.
 The lambda expression evaluates into a constructor call for this anonymous record type.
-The lambda implicitly defines a `call` [operator function](#operatorfunctions) overload for the anonymous record type, in which references to the enclosing scope are transformed into references to the lambda record's internal state.
+The lambda implicitly defines a `call` [operator function](#operatorfunctions) overload for the anonymous record type, in which references to the enclosing scope are transformed into references to the lambda record's own state.

     // Example
     curriedAdd(x) = y => x + y;